Elasticity bounds from Effective Field Theory: Fluctuations and consistency

 This gives two dynamical scalar modes that can be defined through:

 Constraining the spatial dependence to $\pi_{L/T}=\pi_{L/T}(t,x)$ and redefining $\pi_{L/T}\to\pi_{L/T}/\sqrt{-\partial_x^2}$ we obtain the following quadratic action for the fluctuations

-where the parameters $N_T,N_L,N_{TL}$ and $c_T^2,c_L^2,c_{TL}^2$ depend on both the shear and bulk strains, {\it i.e.}, they are functions of $\varepsilon$ and $\alpha$ introduced in \eqref{finitedef}.
-The explicit expressions in terms of the derivatives of the function $V(X,Z)$ are found to be:
+where the parameters $N_T,N_L,N_{TL}$ and $c_T^2,c_L^2,c_{TL}^2$ depend on both the shear and bulk strains, {\it i.e.}, they are functions of $\varepsilon$ and $\alpha$.
+The explicit expressions in terms of the derivatives of the function $V(X,Z)$, defined in Eq.~\eqref{bench}, are found to be:

-with all the quantities evaluated on the scalar field background \eqref{finitedef}.
+with all the quantities evaluated on the scalar field background solution $\phi_{\text{str}}^I$.

 Let us emphasize that for a non-diagonal matrix $O^I_J$, the transverse and longitudinal modes remain mixed both with respect to time and spatial derivatives.
 In order to study the stability of fluctuations we therefore first introduce the kinetic matrix as